rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> print(seq1)
 ['v1', 'v2', 'v3', 'v5', 'v4', 'v6', 'v7', 'v8']

-Both *g* and *gdual* are oriented in increasing order of the keyss of the vertices and we obtain by the Copeland ranking rule (see :ref:`Ranking-Tutorial-label` and the :py:func:`digraphs.Digraph.computeCopelandRanking` method) a complete linear ordering of the vertices in increasing vertices' keys (see Line 5 above).
+Both *g* and *gdual* are oriented in increasing order of the keys of the vertices and we obtain by the *Copeland* ranking rule (see :ref:`Ranking-Tutorial-label` and the :py:func:`digraphs.Digraph.computeCopelandRanking` method) a complete linear ordering of the vertices in increasing vertices' keys (see Line 5 above).

-We reverse now the orientation of the edges in *og* (see *-og* in Line 1 below) in order to generate by disjunctive fusion again the inversions that are produced by the permutation we are looking for.
-Computing again a ranking with the Copeland rule will show the correspondingly permuted list of vertices (see Line 4 below).
+We reverse now the orientation of the edges in *og* (see *-og* in Line 1 below) in order to generate, again by disjunctive fusion, the inversions that are produced by the permutation we are looking for.
+Computing again a ranking with the *Copeland* rule, will show the correspondingly permuted list of vertices (see Line 4 below).

 >>> f2gd = FusionDigraph((-og),ogdual,operator='o-max')
 >>> seq2 = f2gd.computeCopelandRanking()